fifixsandy/Proj2-NGLYD/README.md

 Installation using installer
 ---------

-Check out user guide and this link: LINK
+Check out user guide and this link: https://youtu.be/7aKtf3fzd5Y

 Installation using make
 ---------
+Make sure that you have installed all needed dependencies

 From src folder:

 | Command | Description |